sellorm/pm2-pkg/README.md

-# Tools to build an RPM of pm2
+# Tools to build a packaged version of pm2

 Downloads pm2 and node.js 6.1.0, before packaging as an .rpm and a .deb